jpverma85/db-sharding/docker-based-sharding-deployment/README.md

 ```

 **Notes**:
- * Change the ownership for data volume `/oradata/dbfiles/ORCL1CDB` and `/oradata/dbfiles/ORCL2CDB` exposed to shard container as it has to be writable by oracle "oracle" (uid: 54321) user inside the container.
+ * Change the ownership for data volume `/oradata/dbfiles/ORCL1CDB` and `/oradata/dbfiles/ORCL2CDB` exposed to shard container as it has to be writable by  "oracle" (uid: 54321) user inside the container.
  * If this is not changed then database creation will fail.
 For details, please refer, [oracle/docker-images for Single Instace Database](https://github.com/oracle/docker-images/tree/master/OracleDatabase/SingleInstance).

 ##### Shard1 Container